 This recipe is a flexible one and I’ve left room in the instructions for you to adjust it to taste.
 Feel free to toss in additional vegetables, like carrot ribbons (sliced with a vegetable peeler), chopped bell pepper or whatever strikes your fancy.
 If you love the creamy sauce, you might also like this peanut soba noodle bowl.
 If you prefer a lighter sauce, try my colorful soba noodle & raw veggie salad.
 It’s a popular one that would go over well at a fourth of July potluck.

-- 8 ounces soba noodles (about 2 bundles)
+- 8 ounces soba noodles (about 2 bundles) or spaghetti noodles of choice

 - 1 large or 2 small English cucumbers